 We look forward to hearing from you.

 ext.
-113 (voicemail x106)
+113 (voicemail x112)

 Stacey Stern, Collections Manager, received her B.A. in Humanities & Cultural Studies with an emphasis in Art History from Dominican University, and is completing her M.A. in Museum Studies in addition to an M.B.A. from John F. Kennedy University.
 Stacey has worked with a variety of museums, most recently at the Sonoma Valley Historical Society, the Healdsburg Museum & Historical Society and the Bay Area Discovery Museum.
 Stacey lives with her daughter in Santa Rosa and enjoys traveling and experiencing world cultures.
 With a phone extension that never quite works, and an office deep in our Collections Department, she is perhaps best reached by email or voicemail.
 Stacey contributes refined taste, collections management expertise, and an unflappably calm and warm demeanor to her multiple roles at the Museum.